robertgarrigos/advanced_help/README.txt

 Requirements
 ------------

-This module has no required dependencies outside of Drupal core.
+This module has no dependencies outside of Drupal core.

 Recommended modules